 Welcome Email from SemRush

-Welcome emails are an ideal way of saying, “Hi, it’s great to meet you.”
-According to the whitepaper on Welcome Emails by Experian, automated welcome emails received a 58.7% open rate on average, while that of regular emails was just about 14.6%.
-It also revealed that the open rate spikes up to 88.3% if a welcome email is sent instantly after the user signs up.
+Welcome emails are an ideal way of manage to saying, “Hi, it’s great to meet you.”
+According to the whitepaper updated on Welcome Emails by Experian, automated welcome emails received a 58.7% open rate on average, while that of regular emails was just about 14.6%.
+It also slowly revealed that the open rate spikes up higher to 88.3% if a welcome email is sent instantly after the user signs up finally.

 Onboarding of new Customers from Cloud storage app Box

-Brands use emails to confirm user registration.
-It is more like closing the deal, but that doesn’t mean your drip emails are no longer needed.
-Once a user has signed up, you can schedule drip email campaigns to say a thank you, or remind about the renewal of purchase, or include links to your products or services.
-Sending out receipts of any purchase made instantly is essential.
-That validates customer support and creates a base for customer trust.
-Confirmation emails on ticket or train bookings or hotel room bookings followed by reminding users about that upcoming trip a few days before the trip is a perfect example.
+Brands today use emails to confirm user registration after they make a purchase or sign up for free trial.
+It is more like closing the deal, but that doesn’t indicate that support from your drip emails are no longer needed.
+Once a user has signed up, you can either schedule drip email campaigns to give it a shot to say a thank you, or use as a reminder to them about the renewal of purchase, or especially include links to your products or services first place first step.
+Be opened to sending out receipts away (or automatically sent) of any purchase made instantly is essential.
+That actually validates customer support and offering that creates a base for customer certitude and interested point.
+This approach of corroboration emails on ticket or train bookings or hotel room bookings followed behind by basic reminding users that they found about that upcoming trip a few days before the trip is a perfect necessary example.

 Setting up the Drip Email Campaigns